michaelnicol/maze3d/README.md

 ### CommonJS Server Side Only

-If this file will not be served to a client but only run on a server.
+If this file is not served to a client but only runs on a server for server-side calculations.

 Import the common module in a JS file: